Frequently Asked Questions

 A: On HOT days bottled water is available, but we do not provide food.
 You are encouraged to bring plenty of water to stay hydrated.
 You may bring snacks on the cruise.

 New Bern evolved from a Tuscarora village to a thriving colonial port and the state's first capital; named it after Bern, Switzerland; major seaport, facilitated trade with New England, and the West Indies; the banks of the Trent River were lined with marine industries, including wharfs, boatbuilders, warehouses, and fish shops.
-New Bern's Alfred Cunningham Bridge is only one of 11 remaining drawbridges in the state.
-He was a US Marine Corps officer and aviator, born in Atlanta, Georgia.
-The airfield at Marine Corps Air Station Cherry Point is named after him: Cunningham Field.
-Union Point served as the site for commercial sawmill operations, seafood processing and naval stores.

 The Neuse—The River of Peace- derived from the Native American Neusiok tribe and translating to “peace” the longest river in NC, 6 miles wide, 275 miles long, depth 8-12 feet.